ocoffey/csc-211-su18/assignments/a00/readme.md

 - [Mac 10.10.3+ Docker documentation](https://docs.docker.com/docker-for-mac/)
 - [Docker Tookbox documentation](https://docs.docker.com/toolbox/overview/)

-Once you have been bored out of your mind with these pages, you may then proceed to look at some docker commands, and some information on how docker works.
+If you'd like to look at some docker commands, and some information on how docker works:

 - [Docker Information / Cheat Sheet](https://github.com/wsargent/docker-cheat-sheet#containers)